-Enter this iconic Edinburgh building through the coutyard from Mound Place.
-The courtyard will be transfred into an impromptu bar and house the box office.
+Enter this iconic Edinburgh building through the courtyard from Mound Place.
+The courtyard will be transformed into an impromptu bar and box office.
 Then ascend the stairs into the auditorium which boasts a wide stage and excellent accoustis.
 It was originally developed as a new theological college for the emergent Free Church of Scotland in 1858-59.
 Nowadays the building plays host to a range of events all year round including Edinburgh Fringe and for the first time in 2018 the Edinburgh Jazz & Blues Festival.

 Seating: Reserved seating across two levels – stalls and balcony

 In Person: Opens two hours prior to first performance of the day, until curtain up.